HelloSpore

 This pilot double-blind, placebo-controlled study investigated erinacine A-enriched Hericium erinaceus mycelia as a preventive intervention in early-stage Alzheimer's disease patients.
 Over 49 weeks, the treatment group showed significantly better performance on cognitive assessments including the CASI and MMSE compared to placebo, along with reductions in biomarkers associated with amyloid-β plaque formation and tau protein deposition.
 The paper provides the most direct human clinical evidence to date that erinacines can cross the blood-brain barrier and modify neurodegenerative disease trajectories, lending clinical credibility to decades of preclinical mechanistic research.

-36.Clinical ResearchOpen Access
+47.Clinical ResearchOpen Access ReviewSupportive

 Lowe, H., Toyang, N., Steele, B., Valentine, H., Grant, J., Ali, A., Ngwa, W., & Gordon, L. (2021).
 The therapeutic potential of psilocybin.
 Molecules, 26(10), 2948.